Skip to content

 The Bottom Line

-Sift provides comprehensive fraud protection across payment, account, and content abuse.
-Forter offers strong e-commerce fraud prevention with a guarantee model.
-Featurespace delivers sophisticated behavioral analytics for complex fraud patterns.
-Jumio leads AI identity verification.
-The best fraud AI reduces losses while improving customer experience—that's the real competitive advantage.
+Sift ($0.01-0.10/decision) provides comprehensive fraud protection across payment, account, and content abuse with consortium data from 34,000+ sites.
+Forter ($0.03-0.15/transaction) offers e-commerce fraud prevention with a chargeback guarantee that shifts liability from the merchant.
+Featurespace ($50K-200K+/yr) delivers sophisticated adaptive behavioral analytics for banks and financial institutions.
+For most e-commerce businesses, start with Stripe Radar (free basic, $0.07/txn advanced) and upgrade to Sift or Forter when fraud losses exceed $5,000/month.
+The best fraud AI reduces losses 30-50% while simultaneously improving approval rates.

 Frequently Asked Questions